mckennalab/FlashFry/README.md

  --enzyme spcas9ngg
 ```

-- discover targets and their potential off-target in the test data (takes a few seconds):
+discover candidate targets and their potential off-target in the test data (takes a few seconds):

 ```shell
 java -Xmx4g -jar FlashFry-assembly-1.2.jar \